 Think About More Than Just The Colors

-Fall is a good time to set your goal on a project or self-assignment.
-For instance, one of my favorite subjects is waterfalls or rolling streams, and at this time of the year, and with an overcast sky, a waterfall can look like salt being poured from a box.
-How to do it?
-Make sure you have a good, sturdy tripod, use a cable release and employ the slowest shutter speed you can by stopping the lens down to ƒ/16 or ƒ/22.
-On a sunny day, I use a Singh-Ray Vari-ND filter that dials in any density up to eight stops of light to slow the motion of the falls.
+Fall is a good time to set your goal on a project, self-assignment or a favored location.
+Having published a book on the season, I am always on the hunt for new locations to add to this tome.
+Waterfalls and rolling streams are prime targets, especially on overcast days.
+Use a good, sturdy tripod and a cable release, and employ the slowest shutter speed you can, stopping the lens down to ƒ/16 or ƒ/22.
+On a sunny day, I use a Singh-Ray Vari-ND filter that dials in any density up to eight stops of light to allow longer shutter speeds that blur the motion of the falls.
 On a dreary day, I often don’t even need the Vari-ND filter.
-I simply turn the ISO value down to 50 or 100 and use a polarizer to control the light coming into the camera.
+I simply set my camera’s ISO to 50 or 100 and use a polarizer to control the light coming into the camera.

-The use of many of the fine optics today also enters into the picture.
-For taking in a vast expanse, wide-angle lenses are a natural.
-For shooting up and into the trees, they offer a unique perpective, and for shooting down to include both the groundcover and trees, they’re ideal for scenes where you want sharpness to extend from inches to infinity.
-With a wide-angle, I can draw attention to a colorful palette in the foreground, or I can place something else in the foreground and make use of the vibrant colors in the background.
+For capturing a vast expanse of color, wide-angle lenses are a natural.
+A 24-70mm is perfect for the job.
+For shooting up and into the trees, wider lenses offer a unique perspective, and for shooting down to include both the groundcover and trees, they’re ideal for scenes where you want sharpness to extend from inches to infinity.
+With a wide angle, I can draw attention to a colorful palette in the foreground, or I can place something else in the foreground and make use of the vibrant colors in the background.

 Use Lighting To Boost Color

-What it boils down to is to purchase the best tripod you can afford.
-Stay away from unsteady models and long center columns that make for an unsteady support in the wind.
-There are plenty of excellent models that are lightweight and sturdy made from aluminum or carbon fiber.
-You even can go for wood if you like; just make sure it’s capable of supporting your camera and a heavy lens.
-Along with the tripod, include a ballhead with a quick-release head that allows precise adjustments with one knob as opposed to three on the more common tripods.
+Purchase the best tripod you can afford and be aware that long center columns that make for unsteady support if the wind comes up.
+There are plenty of excellent models that are lightweight and sturdy and for trekking.
+I am using a Gitzo GT2542L with an Acratech quick-release ballhead that allows precise adjustments with one knob (as opposed to three on other tripod heads).

 When I’m photographing a colorful fall scene, I like to mount the camera last, not first.
 I move around looking through the viewfinder, often changing lenses to find the right composition.
 Then I pull out the tripod and get everything locked down.
 Attaching the camera first just plants the initial idea into your head that this is the only place to be.
 Keeping an open mind before settling down is important.
-Lots of professionals also will tell you to take the camera back off the tripod after getting a shot and keep looking.
+After getting a shot you like, remove the camera from the tripod and keep looking, repeating the process.
 A great fall color scene seldom has only one photo opportunity.